Can an Online To-Do List Really Make You Productive?

 A look into whether or not going digital is the solution to our productivity woes

 I have a love/hate relationship with to-do lists.
 I love creating them and the sense of accomplishment they can bring when a task is crossed off, however, I hate when I find myself not completing all the tasks on the list.

-Using a to-do list can lift the weight of carrying around tasks in our head and alleviate the stress of having to remember what needs to be done.
-It is also a great organization tool that can be used for just about any aspect in life.
-However, a lot of the times I find myself struggling to utilize them to their full potential—and I know I’m not alone.
+Using a to-do list can lift the weight of carrying around tasks in our heads and alleviate the stress of having to remember what needs to be done.
+It is also a great organisational tool that can be used for just about any aspect of life.
+However, a lot of the time I find myself struggling to utilize them to their full potential—and I know I’m not alone.

-In this article, we’ll take a look as to why to-do lists fail and whether an online solution is the way to go.
+In this article, we’ll take a look at why to-do lists fail and whether an online solution is a way to go.

-To-do list software are a-plenty.
-All you have to do is type in “to do list” into Google, and you’ll be inundated with about a gazillion products with various bells and whistles announcing how their tool is the tool that can make you more productive and keep your life organized AF.
+To-do list software is a-plenty.
+All you have to do is type in “to-do list” into Google, and you’ll be inundated with about a gazillion products with various bells and whistles announcing how their tool is the tool that can make you more productive and keep your life organized AF.

 With Zenkit’s list view combined with the task-list add-on, it makes a great Wunderlist alternative for Wunderlist users looking for a new app come May!

 But can a to-do list app really make you productive?

 In short, yes.
 Yes, they can, but they can’t do it alone.
 Improving your productivity can be greatly assisted with an online to-do list, but the fundamental factor of it all is you — the user.

 To-do list software is designed to make you become more productive, but you have to be proactive and willing to do what it takes to milk the most value out of it.